 Hence to show that \eqref{thrlog.6.1} becomes an equivalence after applying $i^*$, it suffices to show that the composite of the upper vertical maps in the commutative diagram

 is an equivalence.
 This is true since the composite of the lower horizontal maps is an equivalence by the counit-unit identity. \end{proof}

-For a simplicial set (resp.\ real simplicial set) $X$, we use the notation $\Sphere[X]:=\Sigma^\infty X_+$, which is a spectra (resp.\ $\Ztwo$-spectra).
+For a simplicial set (resp.\ real simplicial set) $X$, we use the notation $\Sphere[X]:=\Sigma^\infty X_+$, which is a spectrum (resp.\ $\Ztwo$-spectrum).
 If $P$ is a commutative monoid, then $\Sphere[P]$ is an object of $\CAlg$.
 If $P$ is a commutative monoid with involution, then $\Sphere[P]$ is a commutative monoid in the model category of orthogonal $\Ztwo$-spectrum in the sense of \cite[Definition A.2.2]{THR}.
-Due to \cite[Remark A.2.6]{THR}, we can regard $\Sphere[P]$ as an object of $\NAlg_{\Ztwo}$.
+Due to \cite[Remark A.2.6]{THR}, we can regard $\Sphere[P]$ as an object of $\NAlg^{\Ztwo}$.